zim514/script.service.hue/README.md

  2. [Install to Kodi from Zip](https://kodi.wiki/view/HOW-TO:Install_add-ons_from_zip_files)

 ## Features:
-- Create and delete multi-room LightScenes
+- Create and delete multi-room Light Scenes
 	- Adjust your lights as desired, and use the add-on to select the lights and transition time.
 	- Supports lights in multiple rooms or groups.
 	- The official Hue app won't show scenes made outside of the official app, but most 3rd party apps will let you see and edit your scene